Cloudways vs Siteground – Which is better in 2024?

 Cloudways vs SiteGround: Plans & Pricing

-They offer cheap entry-level VPS servers with high performance if you choose Vultr, DigitalOcean, or Linode.
-Indeed, Cloudways pricing starts as low as $10/month for a 1GB RAM VPS server.
+They offer cheap entry-level VPS servers with high performance if you choose DigitalOcean.
+Indeed, Cloudways pricing starts as low as $11/month for a 1GB RAM VPS server.

-If you want more resources as you scale your business, count $50 for a 2-core processor and 4GB RAM.
-AWS and Google Cloud platforms are more expensive with bandwidth limitations.
+If you want more resources as you scale your business, count about $50 for a 2-core processor and 4GB RAM.
+AWS and Google Cloud platforms are more expensive with bandwidth limitations, as well as a pay-as-you-go pricing model.

 SiteGround offers three web hosting plans with its shared hosting package: StartUp, GrowBig, and GoGeek.
 They are heavily discounted for the first year only if you pay 12 months in advance.
-After the first year, you pay full price, from $15 to $40/month.
+You pay full price after the first year, from $15 to $40/month.
 Their cloud plan starts at $100/month.

 Money-back guarantee & free trial – Cloudways Wins